Do you know these LGBTQ+ terms that are commonly used in the queer community?

 When you meet a new female friend, do you automatically ask her whether she has a boyfriend (instead of a girlfriend)?
 When you talk about marriage, do you assume it’s a guy and a woman instead of two men or two women?
 That’s heteronormativity.
-When it comes to LGBTQ terms, one must not forget why they’re important – because the world functions in a heteronormative manner and we need to break that norms starting from language.
+When it comes to LGBTQ+ terms, one must not forget why they’re important – because the world functions in a heteronormative manner and we need to break those norms starting from language.

 Intersex is a general term to describe someone who is born with several variations in sex characteristics, such as genitals or chromosomes, that don’t fit the typical definitions of male or female.

 A woman who is sexually attracted to a woman.